• Skip to primary navigation

 Vitamin K is important for bone and blood health - it's present in ample amounts in both cabbages.

-Uniquely, purple cabbage has a vibrant hue from anthocyanins that can reduce inflammation.
+Uniquely, purple cabbage has a bright hue from anthocyanins that can reduce inflammation.

 As for green cabbage, it contains more glucosinolates than purple cabbage, which can help in cancer prevention.